gameblabla/reeee3/README.md

 ## History

-This project was first created House-San decided to hire a bunch of lawyers and piss off people because FUCK HUMANS !!!
+This project was first created House-San, who decided to hire a bunch of lawyers and piss off people because FUCK HUMANS !!!

 He was very sucessful in doing so, getting lottas money in the process.